freedit-org/freedit/README.md

 GitHub: <https://github.com/freedit-org/freedit>

-## Support

-Help support the development and maintenance of freedit.
-Your contributions are greatly appreciated!

-- Monero (XMR): `45JB1KbCM54gw7zDY8LzkDXjEibDgTspyKBzM8VWi8mL1gY3wCyzHsCSRGRsXBwGgdC6HX1EtJFoNYXZELnDQW8S7DRG8tL`

-All donations go towards hosting costs and continued development of freedit.
-Thank you for your support!

 ## Features

 * Easy to deploy: one binary to run, using embedded database [sled](https://github.com/spacejam/sled)
 * No javascript at all, for safety maximization. ([Why javascript is evil](https://thehackernews.com/2022/05/tails-os-users-advised-not-to-use-tor.html))
 * e2ee private message
 * Math and Code highlighting support without JavaScript